stepstoDevops/Python-for-DevOps/python-day-01/Python Data Types.md

 ## **Custom Data Types**

-Python allows you to create your own data types using classes, enabling you to model complex data and behaviors specific to your application[2][4].
+Python allows you to create your own data types using classes, enabling you to model complex data and behaviors specific to your application.

 ## **How Python Manages Data Types Internally**

-Python manages memory for different data types using a private heap and specialized allocators for each type, ensuring efficient storage and retrieval[6].
+Python manages memory for different data types using a private heap and specialized allocators for each type, ensuring efficient storage and retrieval.
 This is all handled automatically by the interpreter.